 There's conflicting information about the coronavirus pandemic -- the cause and origin of the virus, the infection rate, the death rate, the seriousness of the disease, the effectiveness of masks and social distancing, the necessity of a complete lockdown, and the chances of finding a vaccine or a cure.
-In time, the truth about all of this will be revealed.
+In time, the truth will be revealed.

 Waiting for something to happen.
 Waiting for life to begin again.
 Waiting without knowing what's going on or what's going to happen.
 Life on hold.
-Everything closed.
+Everything is closed.
 Nothing to do, no one to see.
-Boredom.
-Uncertainty.
-Trying to figure out and adjust to this new way of life.
+Trying to figure out how to adjust to this new way of life.

 Eating for comfort.
 Eating to soothe anxiety.
 Eating to reassure ourselves that everything will be OK.

 Maps represent looking for something, seeking a destination, and going somewhere.
 When I cut them into pieces for this collage, the way forward becomes unclear -- perhaps a metaphor for our times.
-Where are we headed and what's happening?
-Lack of information and the uncertainty are hard to take.
+Where are we headed and what's happening?.

 Even with lockdown ending, we're still isolated.
 We have to wear masks, maintain a distance of six feet, and avoid other people as much as possible.
 It feels lonely.
 No indoor gatherings and no hugging.
 We are each alone.